 To get from the front door to the kitchen or living room, you have to walk through a narrow hallway, and then the fat hallway.
 Remember: it’s a jigsaw puzzle of an apartment.
 As with any pass-through space, I knew I’d have to be cognizant of the fact that my partner and I would need to move through the dining area with ease.
-Sure, we love hosting dinner parties (well, when we aren’t living through a pandemic, anyway), but no one wants to be trapped in their seat.
+Sure, we love hosting dinner parties, but no one wants to be trapped in their seat.

 So, I made a plan!
 First up: painting the gray walls with Clare Paint’s Whipped, my favorite warm white.
 The space has south-facing windows, but they’re mostly obscured by our neighbors’ row house.
 The warm, bright shade helped the light bounce around the room, making it feel a touch bigger.
 I swapped out the basic flush mount light with a $40 pendant from IKEA (yes, renters can swap out light fixtures), added a few pieces of art, and set up a small bar cart.

-Then, Covid-19 descended on the U.S. and our fat hallway got a whole lot busier.
-My partner and my dog were suddenly my “coworkers” and the “okay” setup no longer felt quite right.
-Staring at those walls and that oddly configured space for the majority of the day really got my wheels turning, and like many folks seem to be doing lately, I started to redesign my space around my new needs.
+As I work from home along with my partner, staring at those walls and that oddly configured space for the majority of the day really got my wheels turning, and I started to redesign my space around my new needs.

 Perhaps the best way to understand just how you’ll use a space is to actually live in it for a bit.
 It’s decidedly human to want to forge ahead with your plans, as I did with my initial design for the room, but I’m so glad that I granted myself permission to pivot.

 Function felt like the most pressing need.
 With the addition of the bar cart, I’d inadvertently turned the long, narrow space into more of a square.
 As the wise Emily Henderson says, a round table really is a better choice for a square room.
-I was a little apprehensive at first (remember, Covid meant things like browsing at a store or making returns were exponentially more difficult), but the moment I set up my tulip table, it was like the puzzle began to make sense.
+I was a little apprehensive at first, but the moment I set up my tulip table, it was like the puzzle began to make sense.